Kerala Police: Promotion based recruitment

+Recruitment under Special Quotas

+Kerala Police reserves vacancies for candidates from Scheduled Castes (SC), Scheduled Tribes (ST), Other Backward Classes (OBC), women, ex-servicemen, and sportspersons.
+These groups receive relaxations in age, physical standards, and qualifying marks as per government norms to ensure equitable representation in the force.

 Training

-The training wing of state police is headed by an officer of the rank of Additional Director General of Police (Training).
+The training wing of the state police is headed by an officer of the rank of Additional Director General of Police (ADGP).
+There are two principal training institutions — the Kerala Police Academy (KEPA) in Thrissur, which provides basic training for recruits, and the Police Training College (PTC) in Thiruvananthapuram, which conducts advanced and in-service courses for serving personnel.

+Sub-inspector recruits undergo about a year of training at Kerala Police Academy.
+The course covers law, investigation, forensics, police station management, leadership, physical fitness, and weapons handling, preparing them to supervise personnel and manage police stations.
+General Executive SIs are trained in law enforcement, investigation, and station management, while Armed SIs focus on riot control, crowd management, special operations, and counter-insurgency.
+New recruit constables undergo their initial training in the armed police battalions, where the emphasis is on practical, field-oriented skills such as drill, weapons training, and riot control.
+After completing this training, they may either continue in the armed police battalions or, depending on vacancies and their willingness, be transferred to the district police through postings in the District Headquarters Camp (formerly known as the Armed Reserve Camp).
+On such transfer, their designation changes to Civil Police Officer (CPO), and they take up duties with the local police units.

 Kerala Police Academy

-The Kerala Police Academy is headed by the Director of the rank of Additional Director General of Police.
-The Director is assisted by Joint Directors, assistant directors, HODs,etc. The academy is situated at Thrissur.
-The academy will cater to the training needs of all officers of police department including IPS officers.
+The Kerala Police Academy is headed by the Director of the rank of Additional Director General of Police (ADGP).
+The Director is assisted by joint directors, assistant directors, HODs, etc. The academy is situated at Thrissur.
+The academy will cater to the training needs of all officers of the police department including IPS officers.

 Police Training College

-The head of Police Training College is Principal in the rank of Superintendent of Police.
+The head of Police Training College is Principal in the rank of Superintendent of Police (SP).
 It is situated in Thiruvananthapuram.
 The Basic Training and In-service courses are key Training programmes carried out in PTC.
 Apart from giving Basic Training, many In-Service Courses such as Refresher courses, Re-orientation courses, Familiarization courses, Cader courses are also being undertaken at PTC.
-Basic training for Excise Inspectors, Forest Officers are also now being conducted.
+Basic training for Excise Inspectors, Forest Officers and Assistant Motor Vehicle Inspectors are also now being conducted.
 Training of Probationary Officers is carried out in PTC.

-Positions (Ranks)
+Ranks, designations, promotion, pay scale, etc.

-The ranks in the Kerala Police range from Civil Police Officer (CPO) to DGP.
+The ranks in the Kerala Police range from Constable to DGP.
+See: Rank structure.

-The Government of Kerala has decided to give Grade Senior Civil Police Officer (SCPO Grade) Rank to Civil Police Officers who have completed 12 years of service from 2020, Senior Civil Police Officers who have completed 20 years of service will be given the rank of Grade Assistant Sub Inspector (ASI Grade) and Assistant Sub Inspectors who have completed 25 years of service from 2019 will be given the rank of Grade Sub Inspector (SI Grade).
-They will continue to carry the duties and responsibilities of the rank when they receive the honorary grade.